Jin-Daat/ID-Assignment-1/README.md

 * [Canva](https://www.canva.com/colors/color-wheel/) - Canva is a colour wheel and colour theory generator which helps generate logically correct colours that are complementary, analogous, triadic, monochromatic as well as Tetradic.
 This tool was used to find out which colours to implement into my website.
 * [w3Schools](https://www.w3schools.com/) - W3schools is an online learning platform that teaches and provides exemplary codes for HTML, CSS, JavaScript and many more.
 This site came in handy when I have difficulty implementing a particular feature to my website.
 * [JQuery](https://jquery.com/) - This is used to simplify DOM manipulation
+* [Visual Studio](https://code.visualstudio.com/) - Visual Studio was used to edit my HTML, CSS and Javascript code.
+* [Adobe XD](https://www.adobe.com/sg/products/xd/learn/design/layout/using-adobe-xd-for-web-design.html) - This tool was used to design and implement my wireframe.

 ## Testing
 In this section, I will be testing the user stories that have not been automated and provide necessary details for the testing process.